Updated July 31, 2023

-- Bonus – Gifts or performance allowance which covers under gross salary.
+- Bonus – Gifts or performance allowance which covers gross salary.

 Gross Salary Formula Calculation

-Net Salary is the amount of the salary which the employee receives after deducting tax provident fund and other such deductions from the gross salary which is generally known as Take home salary.
-Although, net salary is lower than the gross salary.
+Net Salary is the amount of the employee’s salary after deducting tax provident fund and other such deductions from the gross salary, generally known as Take home salary.
+However, the net salary is lower than the gross salary.
 In certain circumstances.
-It can be equal to gross salary when the income tax is negligible and the salary of the employee falls below the government tax slab.
+It can be equal to the gross salary when the income tax is negligible and the employee’s salary falls below the government tax slab.